jacobfeldgoise/regulations-comments-downloader/README.md

 To see what the output looks like, check out the two examples in the "Examples" folder.

 ## Setup
-1. Ensure that you've installed the "pandas" and "xmltodict" packages.
-If you *do* need to install these packages, you can run following command in your command-line: `pip install pandas xmltodict`
+1. Ensure that you've installed `pandas and `xmltodict`.
+If you need to install these packages, run the following command in your command-line interface (CLI): `pip install pandas xmltodict`
 2. Download the script: `regulations_comments_downloader.py`
 2. Obtain an API key on the [data.gov](https://api.data.gov/signup/) website.
 3. Replace two values in the script (near the top of the file):
 	* **Set API key**: Replace `DEMO_KEY` with your personal API key
 	* **Set download directory**: Replace `/path/to/folder/` with the path to the directory where you'd like the script to download files.
 The script will take care of organizing the files!
-4. In your command-line, navigate to the folder where you downloaded/edited the script.
+4. In your CLI, navigate to the folder where you downloaded/edited the script.
 5. Run the script, and when you do so, include as an argument the docket ID that you want to download.
 Ex: `python3 regulations_comments_downloader.py "BIS-2021-0036"`

 ## Common Issues